cjdbarlow/Part-One/corticosteroids.md

 # Corticosteroids

-Glucocorticoids are endogenous (hydrocortisone) and synthetic (prednisolone, metylprednisolone, dexamethasone) steroid hormones with **metabolic**, **anti-inflammatory**, and **immunosuppressive** effects.
+Glucocorticoids are endogenous (hydrocortisone) and synthetic (prednisolone, methylprednisolone, dexamethasone) steroid hormones with **metabolic**, **anti-inflammatory**, and **immunosuppressive** effects.
 They bind to specific intracellular receptors and translocate into the nucleus, where they regulate gene expression in a tissue-specific manner.

 Corticosteroids have multiple indications including:
 * Replacement in adrenal suppression or other cortisol-deficient states